 Tip: Bring fully charged camera batteries and lots of space on your memory cards.
 Don’t underestimate how many photos you’ll want to take of the irresistible landscapes in the city!

-To get the most out of your festival visit, see our page Different ways to experience the beautiful Tulip Festival in Ottawa.
+To get the most out of your festival visit, see our page Best ways to experience glorious tulips in Ottawa.

-Got a great pic from this year’s festival?
-Enter our Ottawa in Bloom photo contest and win one of four great prizes!
+Got a great pic from this year’s Canadian Tulip festival?
+Enter our Ottawa in Bloom photo contest and win one of four great Ottawa prizes!